BeritSyltebo/Satellite-Orbit-Sim/README.md

 ## Project Components

+1. Submitted and updated course report.
+2. MATLAB code used for simulation.

 ## References
 Hanspeter Schaub, and John L. Junkins.
 Analytical Mechanics of Space Systems.
 American Institute Of Aeronautics And Astronautics, Inc, 2018.